-130. PRIVATE NOTICES OF MOTION.
+130. Private notices of motion.

-- (1) A private notice of motion shall be submitted to the Chairman of the Private Business Committee. - (2) The notice must be signed by the Member and seconder. - (3) After determining that a notice of motion is in order under Standing Order 22, the Private Business Committee shall deliver a copy of its terms to the Clerk. - (4) For the purposes of this Standing Order, a notice of motion of no confidence given under Section 145 of the Constitution is a private notice of motion and shall have precedence on Private Business day.
+- (1) A private notice of motion shall be submitted to the Chairman of the Private Business Committee. - (2) The notice must be signed by the Member and seconder.

-131. REPORTING OF NOTICES.
+(3) After determining that a notice of motion is in order under Section 22, the Private Business Committee shall deliver a copy of its terms to the Clerk.

+131. Reporting of notices.

-On receipt of a notice of motion under Standing Order 129 or 130, the Clerk shall, at the first convenient opportunity, report the terms of the notice of motion to the Parliament.
+On receipt of a notice of motion under Section 129 or 130, the Clerk shall, at the first convenient opportunity, report the terms of the notice of motion to the Parliament.

-132. ORDER OF NOTICES.
+132. Order of notices.

-Notices given under Standing Order 129, 130 or 191 shall be entered by the Clerk on the Notice Paper in the order in which they were reported to the Parliament.
+Notices given under Section 129, 130 or 191 shall be entered by the Clerk on the Notice Paper in the order in which they were reported to the Parliament.

-133. DIVIDING OF NOTICES.
+133. Dividing of notices.

-If a notice of motion that contains matters not relevant to each other is given, the Speaker may instruct the Clerk to divide the notice into two at more notices.
+If a notice of motion that contains matters not relevant to each other is given, the Speaker may instruct the Clerk to divide the notice into two or more notices.